Raghav2409/Startup_Analytics_LLMTime_Approach/README.md

 # Startup Ecosystem Forecasting

-A Python package for analyzing and forecasting the health of the startup ecosystem using various time series methods, including a Zero-shot learning method, LLMTime.
+A Python package for analyzing and forecasting the health of the startup ecosystem using various time series methods, including a **Zero-shot learning method, LLMTime**

 ## Features